jylisadoney/intro-excel-2/4-record.md

 Let's navigate to `Sheet 3` in our workbook.

 `Sheet 3` is an example of a worksheet with consistent organization (i.e. number of columns, column headings, etc.).

-Although the actual data changes each month (titles, authors, etc. are different), the organization stays exactly the same and I complete the same formatting and organization tasks to make the sheet more readable every time I download a new version of the file.
+Although the actual data changes each month (titles, authors, etc. are different), the organization stays exactly the same.
+Every time I download a new version of the worksheet, I complete the same formatting and organization tasks to make the sheet more readable.

-Since this Excel worksheet stays consistent, we can `record macros` that allow us to automate certain tasks when we download future versions of this file.
+Since this Excel worksheet stays consistent, we can `record macros` that allow us to automate certain tasks when we download future versions of this worksheet.

 We will focus on `recording a macro` for two types of tasks:
 1. [Format a column](#format-a-column)